ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-grants/index.md

   - Work through the [Medalla launchpad](https://medalla.launchpad.ethereum.org/) steps to set up a validator on the Medalla testnet.

-- Once you're ready for mainnet, head on over to the official [Eth2 Launchpad](https://launchpad.ethereum.org/) to set up your eth2 validator.
+- Once you're ready for real ETH, head on over to the [Eth2 Launchpad](https://launchpad.ethereum.org/) to set up your eth2 validator.
   - Remember to [check the deposit contract address](https://ethereum.org/en/eth2/deposit-contract/) before staking any ETH!

 ### What tools do you recommend I use?